Without a proper project closure process, projects can exist in a state of limbo where nobody's really sure if any more work is being done.

 - Develop organization/filing best practices

 - Distribute organizational expectations to the team

-- Do a surprise check (or 2) to ensure that orders are followed
+- Do a surprise check (or two) to ensure that orders are followed

 Create archives for old files and ensure final versions are clearly labeled.
-You should be doing this as you go but now, during project closure, it’s time to dive in and make sure everything is as it should be.
+You should be doing this as you go but now it’s time to dive in and make sure everything is as it should be.